ChrstphrHll/npc_gen/students/Railyn Retenia.md

   int: 11
   str: 12
   wis: 11
-track: Assault
-trait: I stretch the truth for the sake of a good story.
-trait1: Obliging
-trait2: Abrasive
 year: 3
+guild: Jettenia
+partyID: 28
 ---
 # Railyn Retenia
 ---
 ### Description
 - 3rd year Half-Orc Ranger in Jettenia
-- curly dark red hair that's kept back by a green headband, Green eyes, and Pale Gray skin
+- curly dark red hair that's kept back by a green headband, Pale Blue eyes, and Pale Gray skin
 - Is Obliging and Abrasive, and has Contributing as their ideal

 ### Organizations